-- Counsel for oil producers American Standard Energy, Remnant Oil Company and Arabella Petroleum in their chapter 11 cases.
+- Counsel for oil producer American Standard Energy in its successful chapter 11 case.

 - Represented chapter 7 trustee in bankruptcy of General Fiber, Inc., the nation’s largest provider of cable fulfillment services and its affiliates.
 Obtained for Cerberus, the company’s equity sponsor and secured lender, what is believed to be the first (and perhaps only) non-consensual third party release in a chapter 7 case.